miahi/volto-banner-cypress/README.md

 ## Features

 A customizable banner to highlight to the user that the website is in demo, dev or staging state.

-It is configurable through the `settings.stagingBanner.demoIdentifiers` (list of identifiers such as e.g. 'demo', 'dev', discoverable from url), the position (`settings.stagingBanner.parentNodeSelector`) and through style (`settings.stagingBanner.classes`).
+It is configurable through the `settings.stagingBanner.demoIdentifiers` (list of identifiers such as e.g. `true`, `dev`, `demo` discoverable from reading the value of `settings.stagingBanner.envRuntimeVariable` which by default reads the value of `RAZZLE_DEMO_SITE` environment variable), the parent element where to add the banner (`settings.stagingBanner.parentNodeSelector`) and through the addition of extra css classes (`settings.stagingBanner.classes`).

+Have a look at the configuration options in `src/index.js` as you can override the settings to use other environment variables and demo identifiers if needed in order to display the banner.

 ![image](https://user-images.githubusercontent.com/38378382/130647224-754af234-2de8-4d31-8eaa-6fa673df08a4.png)